xyeeeChen/docker-registry/README.md

 ## Push and Pull

-If using self-signed certificate, we need copy cert of registry to each docker host `/etc/docker/certs.d/example.com/ca.crt`.
+For using self-signed certificate, we need copy cert of registry to each docker host `/etc/docker/certs.d/example.com/ca.crt`.

 For example, docker registry at `example.com`